RhythmGarg13/tredence-hr-workflow-designer/README.md

 # Tredence HR Workflow Designer

 A React-based visual workflow designer prototype built for the Tredence Full Stack Engineering Intern Case Study.
+Note to Reviewers: Please see the Tredence HR Workflow Designer.pdf file in this repository for visual screenshots and the execution report.

 ## Quick Start
 To run this project locally: